Dean Keith Simonton

 Music?
 What could be better than something by Ludwig van Beethoven?
 My favorite radio station is KXPR, which plays classical music and jazz as well as the live broadcasts of the Metropolitan Opera.

 Who do I admire?
 Well, what about Albert Einstein for a starter?
 Or Charles Darwin?
 Or Benjamin Franklin or Leonardo da Vinci?
 When I applied to Oxy it was Franklin who was the subject of the required essay "Who do I most admire and why?"
 So, in a sense, he got me into college!

 How about a non-English tongue?
 Try some Spanish!
 One of the world's great languages!
 Although I took Spanish in high school, and turned to German in college, I became a subscriber/student/aficionado of the audiomagazine Puerta del Sol from 1994 until its publication sadly ceased in 2010.
-Happily, toward the end of 2012 I discovered the new audiomagazine ; puntoycoma through which I hope to continue my love of Spanish language and culture.
+Happily, toward the end of 2012 I discovered the new audiomagazine ; puntoycoma through which I hope to continue my love of Spanish language and culture - despite the frustrating reality that I am eternally stuck at the advanced intermediate level!
 However, if I could just snap my fingers and become at once a fluent reader and speaker, I would select Mandarin.
 With English, Spanish, and Mandarin, I could converse with over 2 billion human beings!

 What organizations do I support?
 Dozens ... but among the most important are the Greenpeace, Sea Shepherd, Nature Conservancy, Wilderness Society, Defenders of Wildlife, National Wildlife Federation, National Audubon Society, National Parks and Conservation Association, Natural Resources Defense Council, Sierra Club, California Wilderness Coalition, California State Parks Foundation, Californians Against Waste Foundation, Marine Mammal Center, and Performing Animals Welfare Society.